jhegedus42/scala-android-playaround/README.md

 # scala-android-playaround

-This is a toy project to get play around with Scala on Android.
+This is a toy project to see how Scala can be used for Android dev.